Brian Craig Miller, Ph.D.

 Current Research Projects

-I am the inaugural series editor of Civil War in the South, with Kent State University Press, which will offer readers the latest in cutting-edge scholarship as it pertains to the southern experience during the American Civil War era.
+LeeAnn Whites and I are the inaugural series editors of The Civil War Era in the South, with Kent State University Press, which will offer readers the latest in cutting-edge scholarship as it pertains to the southern experience during the American Civil War era.
 While the series will focus exclusively on the South in its totality (upper, lower and border South), books published will offer a wide range of historical topics, including politics, military campaigns, the experience of the common soldier, the hardships on the home front, and the dynamics of race, gender, and class within southern society.
 The series will address the latest trends in Civil War historiography, including medicine, environmental history, cultural studies, guerrilla conflict, and the dynamics of memory in the aftermath of the Civil War.
 Political, social, and cultural explorations of Reconstruction in the South are also welcome.
 At the same time, Civil War in the South will offer edited collections of diaries and letters from soldiers, politicians, and civilians who endured the most traumatic chapter in American history.
 The series will also include biographies of prominent military, political, and civilian figures and reprints of classic works that have significantly shaped how we think about the South during the Civil War era.

 Please contact me if I can be of any assistance to you.
 My email is email@example.com and my office, in 411B Plumb Hall, has a phone, which you can call at (620) 341-5573.